What is rental car insurance?

 Another option involves asking your current auto insurance company to sell you a rider for your trip to plug any coverage holes you find.
 The add-on costs may cost as little as $50 a year -- less than a few days of coverage at the rental counter.

-How much does rental car insurance cost?
+How much does rental car insurance cost per day?

 If you purchase all four types of rental car coverage, it can add $20 to $40 per day to your rental costs.
 So it makes sense to compare your options.
 Here's a breakdown of the usual costs associated with getting rental car insurance through the rental company: